NocturneOfShadows/GPTsGrandDesign-Dota2/README.md

 3. **Complexity in Moderation**: Abilities should offer depth without being overly complex.
 4. **Consistent Power Curves**: Heroes should progress in power throughout the game.
 5. **Unique Identity**: Each hero should have a distinct playstyle or mechanic, not derivative of their existing abilities or any other hero's abilities in Dota 2.
-6. **Balanced Risk and Reward**: Powerful abilities should have risks or costs.
+6. **Balanced Risk and Reward**: Powerful abilities should have risks or costs, which can be in the form of mana or health.
 7. **Cohesive Theme**: Abilities and lore should be thematically consistent.

 Given this philosophy, the goal is to craft heroes that are strategically deep and exhilarating.
 The redesigns aim for a fun meter rating of 10/10, ensuring engagement, satisfaction, and replayability.